yclas/documentation/move-classifieds-site-http-https.md

 to do this, please note that seeking for assistance from a person with the technical experience/know-how OR contacting a hosting company for installation is advised.
 The use of CloudFlare is also another alternative.

-For a free certificate (to install on your server) you can go to: [www.startssl.com](http://www.startssl.com).
+For a free certificate (to install it on your server), you can go to: [www.startssl.com](http://www.startssl.com).
 An example of a hosting company that offers paid certificates is Namecheap: [www.namecheap.com/security/ssl-certificates.aspx](http://www.namecheap.com/security/ssl-certificates.aspx)

 The CloudFlare alternative allows you to make use of SSL, without going through the complicated installation process.
 It also has a free option.